 You should take photographs of the bite, the dog, and the area of the attack, if possible.
 You should also take pictures of your injuries as they heal.
 We can show these photos to the insurer and establish that you were hurt.
 They can even serve as valuable evidence at trial.

-File an Incident Report
+File an Incident Report with Local Law Enforcement

-Information about Dog Bites Throughout the Country
+Information About Dog Bites Throughout Atlanta and the Country

 Here are the facts about dog bite injuries: